TotallWAR/mt_test/README.md

 ## Tests
 To run tests type command `rails test`

-Tests are build with Example Test Data from tech assignment file.
+Tests are build with Example Test Data from tech assignment above.

 ## Architecture
 I've developed the system with opportunity for extending for other promo campaigns.